 Vacuum aspiration:

 This procedure is used up to 12-14 weeks of pregnancy.
-It involves gently suctioning out pregnancy tissue from the uterus, typically under local anaesthesia.
+It involves gently suctioning out the pregnancy tissue from the uterus, typically under local anaesthesia.

 On average, the entire surgical procedure will take around 2 to 3 hours, and the majority of patients experience a quick and painless recovery.